Polished Metal Finishes

 process, especially with harder metals such as stainless steel, but

 the results more than justify the time taken.
 The process begins by grinding

 away any unwanted hammer marks or texture with progressively finer

 buffed using cotton polishing wheels and highly refined abrasives

 known as buffing "soap".
 This step tends to smooth out the metal's surface

 rather than grinding it away.
 The final stage is to bring out the rich character

 and colour of the metal by polishing it with jeweller's rouge.

 Hammer marks on forged metalwork act as witnesses to its bespoke and handmade nature and can be expressed, rather than removed, on selected work.
 They are left on show but any smaller and unwanted marks are ground away before the metal is given its final polish.
 The finish is a "polished-smoothed-forged look".
-It's somewhat difficult to describe but the bronze strip in the bowl in the left hand picture above nicely illustrates it.
-Polished and contrasting metals feature in much of our portfolio.
+Polished and contrasting metals feature throughout the portfolio of Verdigris' blacksmith David Hyde.